-3. Subpoenas - Timely Service
+3. Subpoenas - When Served by Marshal

 As provided in L.R.
 103.2.b, unless ordered by the Court, the United States Marshal shall not serve trial subpoenas except for a party who is proceeding in forma pauperis without counsel.